hasl-sensor/integration/README.md

 Home Assistant SL Integration (HASLv3)
 ======================================

-This is a integration to provide multiple sensors for Stockholms Lokaltrafik in Stockholms Län, Sweden.
+This is a updated integration of HASL.
+It like its predecessor provide multiple sensors for Stockholms Lokaltrafik in Stockholms Län, Sweden.
 It provides intelligent sensors for departures, deviations, vehicle locations, traffic status and route monitoring.
 It also provides services for Location ID lookup and Trip Planing.
 You will still need to get your own API keys from SL / Trafiklab (se docs for [HASL](https://hasl.sorlov.com)).

-This integration is prepared for the new API that will be released from SL during 2021 (preliminary date).
-The legacy version (HASL) will NOT be upgraded once this happens.
+This integration beeing updated also to use the new API from SL.
+The legacy version (HASL) will NOT be upgraded to use the new API.

-Documentation is available for HASL at http://hasl.sorlov.com, for HASLv3 it will be available once done at the same location, until then this page serves as documentation.
+Documentation is available for HASL at http://hasl.sorlov.com, for HASLv3 (this project) it will be available once HASLv3 leaves beta, and then at the same location, until then this page serves as documentation.

 ## Install using HACS